akileh/fermtempctrl/README.md

 ## Flashing particle device

-Flashing via ui is currently not working, in the mean time do this:
+If flashing via ui doesn't work:

     npm run particle-login
     // where foo is your device name